MagnusCardell/Algorithms/hw4/README.md

         recursion(n/3);
     }
 ```
-With n=100, the hight of the recursive tree willl be 5, so with every node wort 20 cycles, an estimated total is 20*5 = 100 cycles.
+With n=100, the hight of the recursive tree will be 5, so with every node wort 20 cycles, an estimated total is 20*5 = 100 cycles.

     4.[C]
 ```